-Career Development and Placement Services in Room 113 Student Services offers individual advising sessions on career planning and job search strategies.
+Career Development and Placement Services in Room 113 Student Services offers individual advising on career planning and job search strategies.
 Call 355-9510, ext.
 380, for an appointment.

-The Career Development Center (CDC), a part of Career Development and Placement Services, is located in Suite 6 Student Services, 353-6474, ext.
-335. The newly renovated CDC offers an extensive collection of career information including: MSU curriculum information, occupational materials, guides to graduate and professional schools, career exploration information, employer literature, resume and interviewing materials, and video presentations on many topics.
+The Career Development Center (CDC), a part of Career Development and Placement Services, is located in 6 Student Services, 355-9510, ext.
+335. The CDC offers: MSU curriculum information, occupational materials, guides to graduate and professional schools, career exploration resources, employer literature, resume and interviewing materials, and video presentations on many topics.
 The media center provides a variety of career planning programs.

 Career Fairs and other special information programs are held throughout the year.
-The Minority Careers Program and the Government Career Fair, sponsored by Career Development and Placement Services, and the Career Exposponsored by the School of Hotel, Restaurant and Institutional Management are examples.
-A list of career fairs and workshops is available in Room 113 Student Services.
+The Minority Careers Program and the Government Career Fair, sponsored by Career Development and Placement Services, and the Career Expo sponsored by the School of Hotel, Restaurant and Institutional Management are examples.
+A list of career fairs and workshops is available in Rooms 113 and 6 Student Services.